 Most job seekers overlook the importance of highlighting their transferable skills when writing their resume.
 This is a mistake!

-Here are three ways to maximize the impact of your transferable skills on your resume so that you can make a great impression on potential employers.
+Here are three ways to maximize your transferable skills on your resume.
+They will help you impress potential employers.

 1) Use specific examples

-To demonstrate transferable skills effectively, you must provide specific examples of times when you have used these skills.
+To show your transferable skills, give specific examples of when you used them.

-For example, if you are trying to highlight your teamwork skills, you could mention a time when you successfully worked on a team project at work or school and another time when you helped with a community service project.
+For example, to show your teamwork skills, mention a time when you successfully worked on a team project at work or school.
+Also, mention a time when you helped with a community service project.

 If you are trying to show that you have good communication skills, give an example of a time when you had to explain a complex concept to someone unfamiliar with it.